Charrlcode22/ETH-Private-key-Generator-AutoTransfer/README.md

 FAQ:
-What is the purpose of ETHdecrement.py?
+1. What is the purpose of ETHdecrement.py?

 Answer: The purpose of it so you can make the generation of private key token goes backward or forward, by visiting "https://keys.lol/ethereum/1" EXAMPLE:
 0000000000000000000000000000000000000000000000000000000000000007 decrement mean the last digit goes to 6, increment mean the last digit add up.

+2. I don't wanna start in default how can I start What ETH private key I want?

+Answer: Just type the private key from the keys.lol in privateethkey.txt, it depends to you if you goes decrement or incremennt.

 /**